 When you have finished the training part of your apprenticeship you must be tested by someone who has not been involved in your training.
-These tests are run by independent organisations called End Point Assessment Organisations.
-The tests are called end point assessments.
+These tests are run by independent organisations called End-Point Assessment Organisations.

 EPA is the independent and objective assessment carried out after you have completed your training.

 The aim of the test is to confirm that you have fully met the knowledge, skills and behaviour required to be able to undertake your work as a Large Goods Vehicle(LGV) Driver.
 You have to pass the tests in order to be awarded your apprenticeship and get your certificate.

 You take the end point assessment after you have completed a minimum of 12 months of training.

 Both your employer and training provider must confirm that you are ready to take the assessment.
 You are then ready to go to the “gateway point”.
 This is the point at which you have met all the requirements of the Large Goods Vehicle(LGV) Driver Standard.

 You must have completed your Category C driving test before doing the end point assessment.
 Sometimes your employer may also ask you to complete a Cat C+E test too.